Artificial intelligence in marketing: Application in marketing decision making

-Automation of distribution

-Distribution of products requires companies to access accurate data so they are able to respond to fluctuating trends in product demand.
-Automation processes are able to provide a comprehensive system that improves real-time monitoring and intelligent control.

-Amazon acquired Kiva Systems, the makers of the warehouse robot for $775 million in 2012.
-Prior to the purchase of the automated system, human employees would have to walk the enormous warehouse, tracking and retrieving books.
-The Kiva robots are able to undertake order fulfillment, product replenishment, as well as heavy lifting, thus increasing efficiency for the company.

-Use of AI to analyze social networks on the web
+Analyzing social networks

 A social network is a social arrangement of actors who make up a group, within a network; there can be an array of ties and nodes that exemplifies common occurrences within a network and common relationships.
-Lui (2011), describes a social network as, “the study of social entities (people in an organization, called actors), and their interactions and relationships.
+Liu (2011), describes a social network as, “the study of social entities (people in an organization, called actors), and their interactions and relationships.
 The interactions and relationships can be represented with a network or graph, where each vertex (or node) represents an actor and each link represents a relationship.”
 At the present time there is a growth in virtual social networking with the common emergence of social networks being replicated online, for example, social networking sites such as Twitter, Facebook and LinkedIn.
 From a marketing perspective, analysis and simulation of these networks can help to understand consumer behavior and opinion.
 The use of Agent-based social simulation techniques and data/opinion mining to collect social knowledge of networks can help a marketer to understand their market and segments within it.